 MAGNUM PHOTOS / Mark Power

-In the years following the 9/11 attacks, scholars have begun to ask penetrating questions about the changing nature of violent conflict and the insurgent groups who incite it.
+In the years following the 9/11 attacks, scholars have begun to ask penetrating questions about the changing nature of violent conflict involving non-state actors.
 Insights from this research can help stakeholders understand the scope and depth of these conflicts, and also point to innovative new resolution strategies.
-Armed with data-driven findings about what works and what does not, officials can begin to make fact-based decisions about public policies and funding.
+Armed with data-driven findings about what works and what does not, officials can begin to make fact-based decisions about policies and funding.

 New Empirical Approaches